Traditional Sabahan religions: Evolution of Momolianism

 Veneration of skulls at Sunsuron.
 This phase developed in tandem with the advent of the headhunting phase among the Kadazan-Dusun.
 At Nunuk Ragang the Kadazan-Dusun families, being small community, were at peace with one another and the Guritom was non-existent.
 The Guritom (house of skulls) at Sunsuron, Tambunan had been removed and the skulls transferred to the Sabah Museum.
-Another site at Sogindai, Ranau was previously being used as a Guritom.
-The Guritom Phase came about as a result of the absence of the Law and as an attempt at presenting visual warning to any party deviating from the norm in relationship among the descendants of the Nunuk Ragang settlers.
+Another site at Sogindai of Ranau was previously being used as a Guritom.
+The Guritom Phase came about as a result of the absence of the law and as an attempt at presenting visual warning to any party deviating from the norm in relationship among the descendants of the Nunuk Ragang settlers.